COLLABORATIVE INDIVIDUALIZED SUPPORTIVE

 CANADA’S FIRST PRIVATE EATING DISORDER TREATMENT CENTRE

 Westwind was founded in 1998 by Bryan Gusdal, as Canada's first private eating disorder treatment centre.
 Since we first opened our doors, Westwind has continued to provide a safe space to heal and grow.

 no formal diagnosis required

 Westwind Counselling is committed to promoting mindful eating, body acceptance and emotional wellness to individuals around the world!

 TREATMENT IS COLLABORATIVE.
-Recovery goals are developed collaboratively with each client.
-Our goal is to help you identify your values apart from the eating disorder, so you can challenge the problematic beliefs and behaviors that are interfering in living your life with fullness and freedom.
+Recovery goals are developed collaboratively, to help you challenge the problematic beliefs and behaviors that are interfering in living your life with freedom.

 TREATMENT IS INDIVIDUALIZED.
-Treatment plans are highly individualized, and we will work with you towards your recovery goals.
-Treatment will focus on your specific needs, and address the factors that are working to maintain the eating disorder in your life.
+Your recovery needs are unique to you.
+Your treatment will focus on your specific needs, and address the factors that are working to maintain the eating disorder in your life.

 HEAR FROM OUR FORMER CLIENT